Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

 Here is how to avoid that.
 With your mixer still running slowly add half of the milk to the egg mixture to temper the eggs, blend well.
 Tempering should prevent the eggs from curdling in the next step.

-Nothing can be more satisfying on a cold winter morning than sipping a cup of eggnog latte while watching your littles lazily eating breakfast by the light of the Christmas tree.
+Nothing can be more satisfying on a cold winter morning than sipping a cup of coffee with eggnog while watching your little ones lazily eating breakfast by the light of the Christmas tree.
 Merry Christmas!!

-- mixed spice a blend of cassia, coriander seed, caraway, nutmeg, ginger, cloves-1tsp.
+- 1 tbsp mixed spice a blend of cassia, coriander seed, caraway, nutmeg, ginger, cloves

 - Pour 2 cups of whole milk in the heavy bottomed sauce pan, slit open your vanilla bean and scrape out the seeds and add them to the milk, along with the cinnamon stick and the rest of the spices.
 Heat the milk over a low heat until the milk is hot and steamy and about to boil.
 You don’t want the milk heating process to happen quickly because the milk needs time to soak up all the wonderful flavours.